LeonardDick/rtd-tutorial/docs/source/index.rst

 Additionally the program has a molecule identifier, which makes it possible to perform all analysis for the individual kind of molecules present in the system.

-..Check out the :doc:`Installation` for more information on how to install CONAn.
+Check out the :doc:`Installation` for more information on how to install CONAn.
-  Check out the :doc:`Analysis` section for further information on the analysis.

 .. toctree::
    :caption: First Steps